Series: Here There Be Dragon

 “Even feral, Reed knew you,” the Shifter said.
 He sounded scared.

-Quick as lightning, Reed was up on him, claws turning his hand and exposing the Draconic rune on his wrist.
+Quick as lightning, Reed was upon him, claws turning his hand and exposing the Draconic rune on his wrist.
 It still glowed blue with Reed’s magic, he hadn’t used the long sword.
-Tongue slid over it and the tingle Reed’s magic sparked on his skin.
-He felt the bond swell and he could feel exactly how much pain Reed was in.
+The tongue slid over it, and the tingle Reed’s magic sparked on his skin.
+He felt the bond swell, and he could feel exactly how much pain Reed was in.

 “RUN!”
 Aaron yelled.
 The Shifter and the Elf quickly took off.
 For a few seconds, he thought that Reed was going to harm him.
 That his mind had been shattered by what his brother had done to him.
-Then he was jerked to the side, still the in orb and Reed bound off after them.
-His wings were tucked into his body but he was showing them exactly how good of a hunter he was.
+Then he was jerked to the side.
+He was still in the orb and Reed bound off after them.
+His wings were tucked into his body, but he was showing them exactly how good of a hunter he was.
 He was quick in his smaller form.
 He’d rip them to shreds.

 “Reed?”
 The woman asked.
 It was the same name as before.
 The name the Immortal had called him.